suchi-suchi/GymManagementSystem/README.md

 ### Homepage

-- should display the homepage with the information about the gym, available memberships and class types.
+- Should display the homepage with the information about the gym, available memberships and class types.
-- should display login page on clicking login button
+- Should display login page on clicking login button
-- should display register page on clicking the register button
+- Should display register page on clicking the register button

 ### Non Member View

-- should display screen with information to enroll for membership
+- Should display screen with information to enroll for membership

 ### Member View

-- should be able to view  list of his class schedule for the next week.
+- Should be able to view  list of his class schedule for the next week.
-- should be able to view his activities in the given time frame with respective to class and machine in terms of time spent and calories burnt.
+- Should be able to view his activities in the given time frame with respective to class and machine in terms of time spent and calories burnt.
-- should be able to book available class in specific location from the list.
+- Should be able to book available class in specific location from the list.
-- should be able to log hours for the activity done the specific machine by giving start and end time.
+- Should be able to log hours for the activity done the specific machine by giving start and end time.

 ### Signin - Member

 - Member upon filling details should be able to sign in
 - Member are redirect to my classes page on successful login
-- should display error in case of wrong credentiials.
+- Should display error in case of wrong credentiials.

 ### Admin

-- should be able to login successfully.
+- Should be able to login successfully.
-- should be able to enroll new users.
+- Should be able to enroll new users.
-- should be able to check In / check Out specific user.
+- Should be able to check In / check Out specific user.
-- should be able to give free trials to the users.
+- Should be able to give free trials to the users.
-- should be able to view analytics dashboard
+- Should be able to view analytics dashboard

 ### Analytics Dashboard
- -  dashboard to display pie chart for number of members enrolled in specific location.
+ -  Dashboard to display pie chart for number of members enrolled in specific location.
- -  dashboard to display hours spent in gym in specific location for time frame of week and 30 days.
+ -  Dashboard to display hours spent in gym in specific location for time frame of week and 30 days.
- -  dashboard to display number of visitors for the gym on the specific day and location.
+ -  Dashboard to display number of visitors for the gym on the specific day and location.

 ## UI Wireframes
 ![First Page-wf](https://github.com/gopinathsjsu/team-project-ysmp/assets/127645297/78d341a5-9d2e-48fd-bb39-1b17d913393c)